sap-tutorials/Tutorials/tutorials/hana-configure/hana-configure.md

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-configure/5.png)

 Add the SAP HANA Development perspective.
-This is the perspective you should be using for almost this entire walkthrough:
+This is the perspective you should be using for almost this entire tutorial:

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-configure/6.png)